Akemi hated crowds, but it was inevitable when you were in downtown Tokyo on a Monday morning during rush hour.

-Tilting his chair as he faced the wide windows of his office, a young, dark-haired man in a business suit held his cellphone closer to his ear and crossed his legs in his seat.
+Tilting his chair and facing the wide windows of his office, Takeshi Ryuuzaki held his cellphone to his ear and crossed his legs in his seat.

-"Yes I know, but my hands are tied," He looked at his wristwatch.
-"I have a conference in half an hour."
+"Yes I know, but my hands are tied."
+He glanced at his wristwatch.
+"I actually have a meeting in fifteen minutes."

 He stood up and walked to the clear glass window.
-He placed a hand in his pocket and kept his gaze to the city thirty-eight floors below.
+He slipped a hand in the pocket of his dress pants and observed the city thirty-eight floors below.
 With a sigh, he closed his eyes and pinched the bridge of his nose.
 "Alright, very well."

-"You know what, tell Hiroshi I can't make it.
+"Tell Hiroshi I won't be able to make it.
 Say I have a prior engagement."